fellowgeek/ohcrud/README.md

 To grant full access to a method or object without requiring user to login use *__OHCRUD_PERMISSION_ALL__* constant.

-When accessing a protected method, if user is not logged in, OhCrud will ask for the login credentians via basic authentication.
+When accessing a protected method, if user is not logged in, ohCRUD will ask for the login credentians via basic authentication.

 ## Users Object

-Users object is the OhCrud's way of handling users and permissions, if *__OHCRUD_DEBUG_MODE__* is set to *TRUE*, OhCrud will create a Users table and will insert a defualt admin user into it as the starting point.
+Users object is the ohCRUD's way of handling users and permissions, if *__OHCRUD_DEBUG_MODE__* is set to *TRUE*, ohCRUD will create a Users table and will insert a defualt admin user into it as the starting point.

-### OhCrud default username and password
+### ohCRUD default username and password

 <pre>Username : admin
 Password : admin